 The process of establishing meaningful community engagement is essential to our commitment to realising a balanced flow of mutual benefits.
 The relationships we build with stakeholders are nurtured through open and frank dialogue.

 Following the implementation of the Stakeholder Engagement Plan ("SEP"), we established a number of committees to act as an interface between the Project and affected communities in various locations.
 This is an important tool for addressing grievances or concerns and establishes a mechanism for achieving more participatory and inclusive solutions.
 These committees also play a major role in identifying community development priorities.

 Affected Stakeholder Committees

 These committees provide for direct two-way engagement with communities in the vicinity of the Project footprint.
 An independent selection process defines membership who elect the chairman whose added task is to sit in the sub-county level liaison committee.
 These are:

 - Access Road Committee – represents communities adjacent to the mine access road.

-- Miembeni Committee – residents north of the mine site.
+- Mafisini/Mivumoni Committee – residents north of the mine site.

-- Kibwaga Committee – residents near the Mukurumudzi Dam.
+- Nguluku/Kibwaga Committee – residents near the Mukurumudzi Dam.

-- Vumbu and Nguluku Committee – residents south of the mine site.
+- Fingirika and Committee – residents south of the mine site.

 - Host Site Committee – those living in the host resettlement site at Bwiti.

 - Kibuyuni Committee – residents near the port facility at Likoni.

 - Likoni Beach Management Unit Committee – fishermen near the port facility.